jspinak/brobot-codebase-tests/README.md

 # brobot-codebase-tests
-The primary purpose of this repository is for testing Brobot's codebase, although it can also be used as an example of how to use Brobot Assumptions.
+The primary purpose of this repository is for testing Brobot's codebase, although it can be used additionally as an example of how to use Brobot Assumptions.

 State structures are defined specifically for the tests.